vcoppe/caboose/README.md

 ## Features

-Some improvements described in [1] have been implemented.
+Some improvements described in this paper[^2] have been implemented.
 - [x] Disjoint splitting
 - [x] Prioritizing conflicts
 - [ ] High-level heuristics